FreeRangeLobster/Fishtank/README.md

 ## Description

-More description should come here

-This application is a remote fishtank controller.
+This project started out me being lazy to toggle the switch on and off.
+So why not do it from my mobile? and why not make it automatic? also I had a Pi XXXX is a remote fishtank controller.
 It was developed on a raspberry pi b+ using WEbio framework which is a great approach to the internet of things.

 ## To Do